deepuks/azure_arc_pf9/docs/pf9/pf9_bareos/_index.md

   ![Cluster Created](./04.png)

-* Set the environment variables according to your Azure service principal name and Azure environment.
+* Once cluster is Ready, set the environment variables according to your Azure service principal name and Azure environment.

   ```shell
   export appId=”xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx”